MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 print({obj.suffix: obj.value for obj in pipeline.general_metadata})
 ```

-### The time series metadata
+### The dataframe metadata

-In case of the need of further processing the time series metadata (header of the time series) resulting from the pipeline after parsing, the `dataframe_metadata` property can be accessed as follows:
+In case of the need of further processing the dataframe metadata (header of the dataframe) resulting from the pipeline after parsing, the `dataframe_metadata` property can be accessed as follows:

 ```
 print(pipeline.dataframe_metadata)